roytruelove/cv/src/resume.md

 *perl*

 * Designed and implemented integration with the ICE eConfirm system, allowing for STP confirmation of all eligible Energy trades.
 This enabled a 300% trade volume increase, and was the quickest implementation of the eConfirm product to date.
-* Designed and implemented automated paper-based ISDA OTC confirmation system using ScritturaR.e sponsible for all specification gathering from front-end users as well as traders.
+* Designed and implemented automated paper-based ISDA OTC confirmation system using Scrittura.
+Responsible for all specification gathering from front-end users as well as traders.
 This system removed the manual process of drafting, faxing, and scanning several hundred trade confirmations per week.

 ## Scrittura